-KPH encourages patient/carer feedback.
+Victoria Parade Surgery Centre encourages patient/carer feedback.
 We view feedback as necessary to enable us to continually improve our care and services.
-Your input will provide us with the opportunity, not only to maintain our high standards, but to improve these where needed.
+Your input will provide us with the opportunity, not only to maintain our high standards, but to improve these where needed

-There are several ways you can provide feedback
+There are several ways you can provide feedback:

 - let us know in person.
-We will always make ourselves available to listen - contact us via email or phone (contact details on cover of this booklet) - Phone Cura Day Hospitals Group Head Office on 07 3218 3700 - place your comments on our website.
-These are monitored daily
+We will always make ourselves available to listen - contact us via email or phone (contact details on cover of this booklet) - phone Cura Day Hospitals Group Head Office on 07 3218 3700 - leave your feedback on our website.
+These are monitored daily or